FreskyZ/fine/docs/container.md

 ### Build Context

-comparing to send related files (in setup directory) to remote and download base images with the fragile network of cloud servers inside this region and build with the poor specs of cheap cloud server, build at local side and upload thme is easier, you can easily upload image with one line shell command docker save image:tag | ssh server 'docker load', also support add an intermediate compression to reduce network usage: docker | xz | ssh docker
+the cloud server currently (and in foreseeable future) cannot connect docker.io and ghcr.io, etc. normal image hosting service, and the performance is too poor to run complex build process like build database from source, so the images are uploaded to cloud server from dev machine, the upload command look like

+docker save image:tag | xz | ssh server 'docker load'

+and they are backed up with similar strategy and to same storage location so that restore process can download them quickly and automatically, see setup/backup.py and setup/make-setup.py

 ### Additional Topics

-- ATTENTION don't forget to stop containers before apt update and apt upgrade
 - add profile to akari container so that it is not started or stopped with plain docker compose up command
 - add version number to custom images, use the seems standard org.opencontainers.image.version label, it recommends semver in https://specs.opencontainers.org/image-spec/annotations/#pre-defined-annotation-keys,